Taurus052/CFIEE/Readme.md

 &nbsp; &nbsp;&nbsp; &nbsp;This program can be used via the command line, with the following usage:

 	python CFG_Analyze.py

-&nbsp; &nbsp;&nbsp; &nbsp; In the pop-up window, you can click the' Browse' button to select the disassembled .txt file.
-Then click the' Analyze' button to start the analysis.
+&nbsp; &nbsp;&nbsp; &nbsp; In the pop-up window, you can click the **"Browse"** button to select the disassembled .txt file.
+Then click the **"Preprocess file"** button.
+After the preprocessing, please select the hash algorithm and the length of the hash value according to your needs.
+The length of the hash value can be selected in the menu, or you can enter a custom value (it needs to be within the range of the result length supported by the hash function).
+At last, you can click the **"Analyze"** button to  startup analysis.

-&nbsp; &nbsp;&nbsp; &nbsp; What's more, in order to ensure the stability of program analysis as much as possible, we suggest that you click the "Rewrite file" button first, and select your disassembly file in the pop-up window. disassembled .txt file.
-The program will preprocess your disassembly file.
-After the preprocessing is complete, please continue to follow the above steps.

 ### Notice